-- Incapacity may make joint tenancy difficult since some decisions, such as selling the property, would have to be made by all of the tenants.
-Someone with a durable power of attorney for the incapacitated joint tenant would have to be available to decide for him.
+- Incapacity may make joint tenancy difficult since some decisions, such as selling the property, must be made by all the tenants.
+Someone with a durable power of attorney for the incapacitated joint tenant must be available to decide for him.

 A multiple party account without the right of survivorship (a.k.a. multiple-person account), which banks sometimes call a convenience account, may be more advantageous in some situations than a joint tenancy, such as when the child wants to help an aged parent manage their bank account.
 One of the account holders acts as a fiduciary or agent for the other.
 The agent must act in the best interest of the other account holders and the account is not subject to any creditors of the agent.
 Since there's no right of survivorship, the agent does not receive the property in the account when the other account holders die, but rather, it becomes part of their estate.
 Therefore, a multiple-party account does not avoid probate, but it may help to avoid conflicts in certain situations, such as can occur in a joint tenancy, where children who were not co-tenants to a parent's account may feel entitled to some portion of the money.

-Although a durable power of attorney is a more effective tool to help an aged parent, the multiple-party account is easier to set up and less time-consuming.
+Although a durable power of attorney is a more effective for helping an aged parent, the multiple-party account is easier to set up and less time-consuming.
 About half the states have adopted the Uniform Multiple Person Accounts Act, but even in those states that have not adopted the model legislation, a person may, nonetheless, set up such an account at a bank if it offers it.

 Creating a Joint Tenancy